Ramzan Kadyrov: Personal life

 Kadyrov graduated with a degree in law from the Makhachkala Institute of Business and Law in 2004.
 In 2006, he defended his thesis at Dagestan State Technical University to obtain a Candidate of Sciences degree in economics.
 In 2015, he defended his thesis at Dagestan State University to obtain a Doctor of Sciences degree in economics.

 Kadyrov has adopted a macho image where he frequently poses with guns and military garb, and associates with mixed martial artists.
 In 2022, he was pictured in military garb and $1,580 Prada Monolith boots.
 The New Yorker says that Kadyrov has adopted various personalities over the years: "the merciless warrior in fatigues who leads special operations to kill anti-government rebels; the jolly Caucasus baron who spars with Mike Tyson and shows off his private zoo; the family man and observant Muslim who has banned alcohol, ordered that women wear headscarves in public buildings, and boasts that his six-year-old son has memorized the Koran."

+Kadyrov enjoys boxing and is the owner of Fight Club Akhmat, a professional sports club that focuses on boxing and mixed martial arts.

+Family

 In 1996, Kadyrov married Medni Musaevna Kadyrova.
 The couple are parents of twelve children.
 Two sons, Adam and Eli, have earned the title of hafiz, while three daughters, Aishat, Khadizhat and Khutmat, have earned the title of hafiza.
-Khutmat and another daughter, Ashura, performed together with the nasheed singer Mishary Rashid Alafasy in 2015.
-Khadizhat was recognised as the most gifted student in Chechnya in 2016 and qualified for participation in the pan-Russian contest "Student of the Year 2016" on 20 February 2016.

-Medni launched her 'Firdaws' fashion line in March 2012 in Dubai.
-Aishat presented her own fashion collection in March 2017 and took over her mother's fashion enterprise, Firdaws.
-She was appointed the first deputy culture minister of Chechnya in September 2020 by her father.

-According to a 2021 investigation by the Organized Crime and Corruption Reporting Project, Kadyrov has a second wife, Fatima Khazuyeva.
-Kadyrov reportedly met Khazuyeva when she was fourteen years old at a 2006 beauty pageant.
-He reportedly also has a third wife, a singer and dancer named Aminat Akhmadova.

-Kadyrov enjoys boxing and is the owner of Fight Club Akhmat, a professional sports club that focuses on boxing and mixed martial arts.